Ladme/groan/README.md

 You can specify multiple identifiers in your query.
 By using `resname POPE POPC`, you will select all atoms corresponding to residues named POPE, as well as all atoms corresponding to residues named POPC.
 See examples of similar queries below:
-`resid 13 15 16 17` will select all atoms corresponding to residues with number 13, 15, 16, or 17.
+1) `resid 13 15 16 17` will select all atoms corresponding to residues with number 13, 15, 16, or 17.
-`name P CA HA` will select all atoms with atom names P, CA, or HA.
+2) `name P CA HA` will select all atoms with atom names P, CA, or HA.
-`serial 245 267 269 271` will select atoms with atom numbers 245, 267, 269, or 271.
+3) `serial 245 267 269 271` will select atoms with atom numbers 245, 267, 269, or 271.

 You can't use multiple identifiers for ndx groups.
-In this case, you have to use the `or` operator (see below).
+In that case, you have to use the `or` operator (see below).

 You can also select all atoms by using `all`.